TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin
 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshot-v1.3.0.png)

-Windows users should update their SLP Edition to the pre-release 3.6.7-dev6.
+Windows users can update their SLP Edition to the pre-release 3.6.7-dev6.
 It has a bug-fix which makes VanityTXID work faster.
 It also would have required less work from me to make the plugin SLP compatible.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshot2.png)
 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshot-v1.1.0.png)